lospec/lowresjam2020/README.md

 The game was created with [Godot Engine](https://godotengine.org/).

+## HOW YOU CAN HELP

+Please see our issue tracker for bugs that need to be fixed and features that need to be added.

 ## CREDITS

 We are a team of ~20, founded on the [Lospec.com](https://lospec.com) discord server for the purpose of entering this gamejam.